danielliao11/commons-util/README.md

     - MathUtil has been completed, and passed test.
     - ConvertUtil has been completed, and passed test.
     - DateFormat has been completed, and passed test.
-    - JsonUtil has been completed, and passed test
+    - JsonUtil has been completed, and passed test.
-    - StringUtil : 40%.
+    - StringUtil : 80%.
+    - InetAddressUtil has been completed, and passed test.
+    - IOUtil has been completed, and passed test.